Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 - What happens when healers are unconscious of their shadow?

-- What happens when they assume they only have “good intentions” for their clients and patients?
+- What happens when they assume they have only “good intentions” toward their clients and patients?

 - Does the average spiritual healer know they likely have a dark witch or warlock within them?

-Have you ever gone to a practitioner to resolve a persistent problem, have it successfully addressed, but then discovered a new problem taking its place?
+Have you ever gone to a practitioner to resolve a persistent problem, had it successfully addressed, only to discover a new problem taking its place?

-Similarly, in the patient, one part wants to be healed while another part may like the attention from being sick (hypochondriac archetype).
+Similarly, in the patient, one part wants to be healed while another part may like the attention from being sick (hypochondriac archetype), and therefore, resists healing.

-These unconscious internal tensions may be beneficial for business, but detrimental to actual healing.
+These unconscious internal tensions may be beneficial for business, but they are detrimental to actual healing.

 Projection and Unaddressed Wounds